Will courts find ways to deliver speedy justice?

 2 November 2015: Chief Justice of Pakistan Justice Anwar Zaheer Jamali to address Senate Committee of the Whole on steps to provide speedy and inexpensive justice in the country.

-10 September: Justice Anwar Zaheer Jamali takes oath as the new Chief Justice of the Supreme Court of Pakistan.
+10 September: Justice Anwar Zaheer Jamali takes oath as the new Chief Justice of the SCP.

-17 August: Justice Jawwad S. Khawaja takes oath as the new Chief Justice of the Supreme Court of Pakistan for a 23-day tenure.
+17 August: Justice Jawwad S. Khawaja takes oath as the new Chief Justice of the SCP for a 23-day tenure.

 See also: Back to the future: Pakistan in 2050

-Supreme Court verdict to expedite cases: deliver judgments after the conclusion of the trial:
+The Supreme Court verdict to expedite cases: Here are the deadlines to deliver judgments after the conclusion of the trial:

 Civil courts 30 days